jwhong1209/mujoco_cpp_nix_template/README.md

-This is a minimal MuJoCo (ver 3.2.5) C++ template in Nix Environment.
+This is a minimal MuJoCo (ver 3.2.5) C++ template in Nix Environment (nixpkg ver 24.11).
-- Nixpkgs: 24.11

 # Dependencies
+- MuJoCo
+- Eigen
 - Pinocchio
-- CasADi
-- Eigen
-- MuJoCo
+- CasADi (It is not utilized in codes currently, but involved in `flake.nix`)

 >[!note]
 > All the dependencies are configured in `flake.nix` file.
 You need to install Nix, and get used to how to it first.